 Set forth below is an itemization of the total expenses, excluding underwriting discounts and commissions, that we expect to incur in connection with this offering.
-With the exception of the SEC registration fee, the Financial Industry Regulatory Authority, or FINRA, filing fee and the Nasdaq listing fee, all amounts are estimates.
+With the exception of the SEC registration fee and the Financial Industry Regulatory Authority, or FINRA, filing fee, all amounts are estimates.
 We will pay all of the expenses of this offering.

 Expenses Amount

-U.S. Securities and Exchange Commission registration fee US\$ 67,172
+U.S. Securities and Exchange Commission registration fee US\$ 102,117

-Nasdaq listing fee US\$ 150,000

-FINRA filing fee US\$ 78,125
+FINRA filing fee US\$ 118,509

-Printing and engraving expenses US\$ 200,000
+Printing and engraving expenses US\$ 98,800

-Legal fees and expenses US\$2 ,775,000
+Legal fees and expenses US\$ 570,000

-Accounting fees and expenses US\$1 ,300,000
+Accounting fees and expenses US\$ 200,000

-Miscellaneous costs US\$ 842,000
+Miscellaneous costs US\$ 31,491

-Total US\$5 ,412,297
+Total US\$1 ,120,917